guochengqian/PointNeXt/README.md

 * Train and validate on S3DIS for 3D segmentation, check [`cfgs/s3dis/README.md`](cfgs/s3dis/README.md)

 Note:
 1. We use *yaml* to support training and validation using different models on different datasets.
 Just use `.yaml` file accordingly.
-For example, train on ScanObjectNN using PointNeXt: `CUDA_VISIBLE_DEVICES=1 bash main_classification.sh cfgs/scanobjectnn/pointnext-s.yaml`, train on S3DIS using ASSANet-L: `CUDA_VISIBLE_DEVICES=1 bash main_segmentation.sh cfgs/s3dis/assanet-l.yaml`.
+For example, train on ScanObjectNN using PointNeXt: `CUDA_VISIBLE_DEVICES=1 bash script/main_classification.sh cfgs/scanobjectnn/pointnext-s.yaml`, train on S3DIS using ASSANet-L: `CUDA_VISIBLE_DEVICES=1 bash script/main_segmentation.sh cfgs/s3dis/assanet-l.yaml`.
+2. Check the default arguments of each .yaml file.
+You can overwrite them simply through the command line.
+E.g. overwrite the batch size, just appending `batch_size=32` or `--batch_size 32`.

 ## Model Zoo

-We provide the **training logs & pretrained models** in column `our released`  *trained with the improved training strategies proposed by our PointNeXt* through anonymous Google shared links.
+We provide the **training logs & pretrained models** in column `our released`  *trained with the improved training strategies proposed by our PointNeXt* through Google Drive.

 *TP*: Throughput (instance per second) measured using an NVIDIA Tesla V100 32GB GPU and a 32 core Intel Xeon @ 2.80GHz CPU.